Vegan Hot Cross Buns

 These vegan hot cross buns are soft, fluffy and packed with flavour.
 Filled with warming spices, juicy raisins and topped with a sweet apricot glaze, they are perfect for an Easter brunch.
 Best served warm with some dairy-free butter.

-If there is one dessert that just screams Easter, it has to be hot cross buns!
+If there is one dessert that just screams Easter, it has to be these dairy-free hot cross buns!
 I have loved them since I was younger and have sorely missed them since I went vegan.

 Luckily, hot cross buns were relatively easy to veganise, which I am SO glad about.
-I could not find vegan-friendly hot cross buns anywhere in the supermarkets last year so I decided that I’d make my own the next time Easter came around.
+I could not find vegan hot cross buns anywhere in the supermarkets last year so I decided that I’d make my own the next time Easter came around.
 So here we are!

 I used the same dough as I use to make my cinnamon rolls which meant they came out perfect on the first try.
 I did have to make a few simple tweaks such as adding all spice and dried fruit (and of course the cross on top), but other than that, the method was pretty much exactly the same!